leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 368. Largest Divisible Subset (Medium)

-Sort the array and the use quadratic DP.
+Sort the array and then use quadratic DP.

 ## 369.